Simulating graphene-based single-electron transistor: incoherent current effects due to the presence of electron-electron interaction: Methodology

 where the creation (annihilation) operators $\hat{a}_{i,\sigma}^{\dagger}$($\hat{a}_{i,\sigma}$) act on the i-th AI molecular orbital, and $\sigma$ is the spin projection ($\sigma = \pm$).
 For simplicity, we take

-with $U = 0.45$ eV.
+with $U = 0.45$ eV, as an average value based on the experimental range ($0.3$ eV - $0.55$ eV) \cite{Zhang2}.
 As we are considering that the orbitals are orthogonal to each other, the more general procedure for projection \cite{projec} can be simplified, and we can directly project the interacting Green's function of the scattering region onto the AI states

 which includes the electron-electron interaction via the self-energy $\Sigma_{ee}$.
 At the same time, we define the Green's function for the AI states

 with the so-called hybridization function $\overline{\Delta}_{\rm AI}$, and the e-e selfenergy $\overline{\sigma}_{ee}$ on the basic of interacting molecular orbitals.